lawrennd/old_talks/_ml/modelling-things.md

 turn to paradigms that allow us to be adaptable at *run time*.
 Non parametrics provides just such a paradigm, because the effect parameter vector increases in size as we observe more data.
-This seems ideal, but it also presents a problem.
+This seems ideal, but it also presents a problem.}

-Human beings, despite are large, interconnected brains, only have finite storage.
-Similar for digital computers.
+\notes{Human beings, despite are large, interconnected brains, only have finite storage.
+It is estimated that we have between 100 and 1000 trillion synapses in our brains.
+Similar for digital computers, even the GPT-3 model is restricted to 175 billion parameters.
 So we need to assume that we can only store a finite number of things about the data $\dataVector$.
 This seems to push us back towards non-parametric models.
 Here, though, we choose to go a different way.
 We choose to introduce a set of auxiliary